 I created a protocol template, TMP-004, which I use to perform clinical literature searches.
-The protocol includes suggested databases for literature sources, a list of adverse event databases and a database for clinical investigations that should be included in your search.
+The protocol includes suggested databases for literature sources, a list of adverse event databases, and a database for clinical investigations that should be included in your search.
 The protocol also includes criteria for evaluating the results of the search.
-Evaluation criteria should include the type of clinical study, the number of patients, the study design, etc.
+Evaluation criteria should consist of the type of clinical study, the number of patients, the study design, etc.

-In order to conduct a clinical evaluation, you need a cross-functional team–as you should have for all post-market surveillance and risk management activities.
-One of the team members should be an expert in design of the device or similar devices.
-Another person should be an expert in performing literature searches to ensure that the review of literature is comprehensive.
-Finally, the team needs at least one person with a clinical research perspective in order to critically evaluate the clinical data.
-The qualifications of these individuals should be described in an appendix of your clinical evaluation report, and typically this is done by providing a copy of each persons resume or curriculum vitae.
-Omission of these qualifications or the failure to rely upon clinical experts to perform a review of the data is a common nonconformity raised by technical reviewers from Notified Bodies.
+To conduct a clinical evaluation, you need a cross-functional team–as you should have for all post-market surveillance and risk management activities.
+One of the team members should be an expert in the design of the device or similar devices.
+Another person should be an expert in performing literature searches to ensure that the review of the literature is comprehensive.
+Finally, the team needs at least one person with a clinical research perspective to evaluate the clinical data critically.
+The qualifications of these individuals should be described in an appendix of your clinical evaluation report, and typically this is done by providing a copy of each person’s resume or curriculum vitae.
+The omission of these qualifications or the failure to rely upon clinical experts to review the data is a common nonconformity raised by technical reviewers from Notified Bodies.

 Selection of Databases

-When you are writing a literature search protocol, it is important to specify why you selected certain search databases and to ensure that you include more than one database.
+When you are writing a literature search protocol, it is essential to specify why you selected certain search databases and to ensure that you include more than one database.
 Each literature search database has different strengths and weaknesses.
-If you are not sure which databases to choose and why, this is an indication that you need assistance with literature search methodology.
-This is typically part of the process for teaching doctoral candidates how to prepare for writing their dissertation and therefore academic credentials of the individuals contributing to the post-market surveillance activities is relevant.
+Suppose you are not sure which databases to choose and why this is an indication that you need assistance with the literature search methodology.
+This is typically part of the process for teaching doctoral candidates how to prepare for writing their dissertation.
+Therefore academic credentials of the individuals contributing to the post-market surveillance activities are relevant.

 Selection of Key Words

-Often certain key words are more common in the title of clinical study articles than others, and these key words can help narrow the number of literature search results dramatically.
-Therefore, it is recommended to perform some preliminary searches with different key words in order to get a sense of which terms will be the most efficient in helping you to identify the articles that meet your inclusion criteria.
+Often certain keywords are more common in the title of clinical study articles than others, and these keywords can help narrow the number of literature search results dramatically.
+Therefore, it is recommended to perform some preliminary searches with different keywords to get a sense of which terms will be the most efficient in helping you to identify the articles that meet your inclusion criteria.
 These terms can also be used to exclude large numbers of articles that are not relevant.
 For example, if there are a large number of porcine studies in the literature, you might exclude the term “porcine” to ensure that animal studies involving pigs are excluded from your search results.

 Inclusion & Exclusion Criteria

-Many times articles will mention a key word or the name of a device, but the device is only mentioned as an accessory in a study rather than being the focus of the study.
-If the article only mentions the device, but doesn’t include clinical data regarding its use, then the article should be excluded.
-Only human studies should be included in your results, and if there are a large number of published studies you may purposely choose to exclude articles with the terms “case study” that may only include one or two patients.
+Many times articles will mention a keyword or the name of a device, but the device is only mentioned as an accessory in a study rather than being the focus of the study.
+If the article only says the device but doesn’t include clinical data regarding its use, then the article should be excluded.
+Only human studies should be included in your results, and if there are a large number of published studies, you may purposely choose to exclude articles with the terms “case study” that may only include one or two patients.

 Review of Post-Market Surveillance